 Maintenance managers can also use a CMMS to schedule their maintenance team.
 As anyone who’s created a schedule manually can attest, it’s a time-consuming and difficult process.
 A CMMS helps automate the process by scheduling maintenance workers for not only shifts, but specific tasks during their shifts.
 With an automated schedule, maintenance managers can rest assured that every maintenance activity will get done when it needs to.

 Cloud-based CMMS typically come with mobile capabilities so you can take the system with you wherever you go.
-Although we doubt anybody would access their CMMS on their mobile device for pure entertainment, it’s incredibly useful while on the job.
+Although we doubt anybody would access their CMMS on their mobile device for pure entertainment on their off hours, it’s incredibly useful while on the job.
 With mobile CMMS, maintenance managers that oversee multiple facilities can jot down notes directly into the system, no matter which facility they’re at.

-But mobile access is also convenient for a maintenance worker or manager that works at a single facility.
+Mobile access is also convenient for a maintenance worker or manager that works at a single facility.
 Without it, any notes or maintenance updates that need to be made in a CMMS have to wait until they’re in front of a computer.
 When they have mobile access, however, they can update work orders as they complete them and write down maintenance notes while they’re doing it.
 This also opens up options for company-owned tablets or similar devices to ensure security and ease-of-access.

-What Types of CMMS are There?
+Types of CMMS

 Enterprise Asset Management